 In what I observed over the years, the struggle for acceptance of being gay is quite common for gay people as is the desire to suppress their feelings of same sex attraction.
 There are gay men who take up heterosexual marriage and family life in an effort to conform to the expectations of their families and the wider society only to have their marriages fail when they found they could not suppress the feelings of same sex attraction.
 I met such men over the years and their experiences of marital breakdown, estrangement from their children in some cases, is not something I would wish on anyone.
 I turned to Christianity, Roman Catholicism in particular, in an effort to find a more positive identity, even considering taking up religious life with the Congregation of St. Basil, thinking I could find fulfillment in a life of celibacy and piety while I suppressed my homosexuality.
 However, the Catholic community of which I was a part were accepting and loving of me as a gay man and encouraged me to accept who I am.
 I am no longer Roman Catholic, but still have a soft spot for the Catholic community that welcomed me.

-There are people who claim to be “cured” of their homosexuality or have “chosen” to stop being gay.
+There are people who claim they were “cured” of their homosexuality or “chose” to stop being gay.
 The most notable example that comes to mind is that of the actress Anne Heche who was involved in a relationship with Ellen DeGeneres from 1997-2000.
 Following her lesbian relationship, Ms. Heche married a man with whom she had a son in 2002.
 In her case I think it is doubtful she is gay.
 I remember hearing someone quip once that she thought she had found “the man of her dreams” in Ellen DeGeneres.
-I know of two men from my past (before I met Mika), whom I knew to be gay, who have gone this route.
+I know of two men from my past (before I met Mika), whom I knew to be gay, who went this route.
 One is now married to a woman with whom he has two children; the other I have long since lost track of his whereabouts.
 I last saw him by chance some years ago in the company of some women from the Church group that was helping him overcome his homosexuality.
 All I can say about this is I hope this is what they really want and that they find happiness, though I find the whole business very dubious and fear it will end badly for them.
 Time will tell.